If you’re looking to expand your ecommerce business into China, there’s good and bad news.

 “The Chinese consumer is very aware of luxury and aware of counterfeits,” says Robertson, a senior business analyst at Flow.
 “They want the name brand because they want to outshine their friends.
 They only want to buy luxury goods from a known luxury retailer.
 So, they only want to buy Gucci from Gucci directly, because they know that name.”

 Status symbols and social shopping may come off as shallow, but the fear of counterfeit products is a real problem in Chinese ecommerce.
-Online shopping is all the rage in China, even though it carries a significant risk.
+Chinese websites for shopping are all the rage, even though it carries a significant risk.
 Health and beauty products and certain food and nutrition items are also highly desirable from foreign retailers, in part because of past scares involving counterfeit products, including baby formula.
 China has a thriving online fraud industry, according to Experian, which said China led the world in overseas fraud attacks last year.

 Provide high quality, authentic products and stand by your guarantees in shipping policies, refunds, pricing and taxes, and other key components of the final buying process.
 China’s ecommerce ecosystem will weed out the retailers that don’t value authenticity.
 Don’t lose out on this market by cutting corners with cheap fakes.